Meowmixforme/OnlineRetailer.Staff/README.md

 # OnlineRetailer.Staff

-A frontend service for staff management within the OnlineRetailer system, developed as part of my university DevOps module.
+A frontend service for staff management within the OnlineRetailer system, developed as part of a university Cloud Computing DevOps module.

+---

 ## Overview

-This repository provides the staff management frontend for the OnlineRetailer platform.
-It enables staff users to interact with personnel data, roles, and permissions, offering a user interface for managing staff operations.
+This repository provides a staff management interface for the OnlineRetailer platform.
+It enables staff users to view, create, edit, and delete products via a secure web interface, with all operations routed through a resilient API client.
+The application demonstrates DevOps best practices and modern ASP.NET Core design.

+---

 ## Project Structure

 - **ThAmCo.Staff/**
-  Main frontend project for staff management.
-  - `Controllers/` – Handles incoming requests and routes (for MVC or API endpoints)
+  - `Controllers/` – Handles incoming requests and routes for product management (MVC)
-  - `Models/` – Domain models for staff, roles, etc.
+  - `Models/` – Domain models for products and data transfer
-  - `Services/` – Business logic and service classes
+  - `Services/` – Business logic and API client for backend communication
-  - `Views/` – User interface views and templates
+  - `Views/` – User interface views and templates (Razor)
-  - `Properties/` – Project properties and launch settings
-  - `wwwroot/` – Static files (CSS, JS, images)
+  - `wwwroot/` – Static files (CSS, JavaScript, images)
   - `Program.cs` – Application start-up and configuration
   - `appsettings.json` – Application configuration

 - **Thamco.StaffTests/**
-  Unit and integration tests for the frontend logic.
+  Unit and integration tests for the frontend logic

 - **.github/**
-  GitHub-specific configurations and workflows.
+  GitHub Actions workflows for CI/CD

+---

 ## Getting Started